 By following these rates, companies can simplify their paperwork and stay in line with tax rules, reducing the risk of mistakes or problems during audits.

 Another key benefit is that employers can reimburse employees without triggering extra tax charges, as long as the payments match or stay below the HMRC rates.
-If the rates are exceeded, the extra amount becomes taxable, which could create more work for both the employer and employee.
+If the rates are exceeded, the extra amount becomes taxable, which could create more work for both the employer and the employee.

 AFRs also ensure fairness by making sure employees are properly reimbursed for their business travel costs.
 For employees, this means they don’t have to worry about being out of pocket when using a company car for work purposes.